j-andrews7/Pipelines/Documentation/Coding_Variants_Pipeline.md

 - [Samtools, BCFtools, and HTSlib](http://www.htslib.org/)
   - These should be available on the CHPC cluster.
 - [Python3](https://www.python.org/downloads/)
-  - Use an [anaconda environment](http://mgt2.chpc.wustl.edu/wiki119/index.php/Python#Anaconda_Python) if on the CHPC cluster. (also useful for running various versions of python locally).
+  - Use an [anaconda environment](http://mgt2.chpc.wustl.edu/wiki119/index.php/Python#Anaconda_Python) if on the CHPC cluster.
+(Also useful for running various versions of python locally).
 - [bedtools](http://bedtools.readthedocs.org/en/latest/)
   - Also available on the CHPC cluster.
 - [VarScan2](http://dkoboldt.github.io/varscan/)